OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/profile.md

 ## Normative TOSCA Type Definitions

-!!!
-Warning "TODO"
-    - in general, we have for each entity one abstract type to set e.g. properties for all
-    - list available node types (categorized)
-    - list available relationship types (categorized)
-    - describe concept of communication channels (and without)

 --8<-- "sofdcar/tosca-sofdcar-profile.md"

 ## Non-Normative TOSCA Type Definitions

-!!!
-Warning "TODO"
-    - non-normative example for Raspberry Pi and Arduino

 --8<-- "sofdcar/tosca-sofdcar-profile-non-normative.md"

 ## Appendix A "TOSCA SofDCar Profile"